getpatchwork/patchwork/docs/development.md

     $ git clone git://github.com/getpatchwork/patchwork.git

+## Docker-Based Installation

+Patchwork provides a Docker-based environment for quick configuration of a development environment.
+This is the preferred installation method.
+To configure Patchwork using Docker:

+1. Install [**Docker**][ref-docker] and [**docker-compose**][ref-compose].
+2. Build the images.
+This will download over 200MB from the internet:

+        $ docker-compose build

+3. Run `docker-compose up`:

+        $ docker-compose up

+    This will be visible at http://localhost:8000/.

+To run a shell within this environment, run:

+    $ docker-compose run --rm web --shell

+To run unit tests, excluding Selenium UI interaction tests, using only the package versions installed during container initialization, run:

+    $ docker-compose run --rm web --quick-test

+To run the same against all supported versions of Django (via tox), run:

+    $ docker-compose run --rm web --quick-tox

+To run all tests, including Selenium UI interaction tests, using only the package versions installed container initialization, run:

+    $ docker-compose run --rm web --test

+To run the same against all supported versions of Django (via tox), run:

+    $ docker-compose run --rm web --tox

+To run all tests, including Selenium UI interaction tests in non-headless mode,
+run:

+    $ docker run -it --rm -v (pwd):/home/patchwork/patchwork/ \
+        --link patchwork_db_1:db -p 8000:8000 \
+        -v /tmp/.X11-unix:/tmp/.X11-unix \
+        -e PW_TEST_DB_HOST=db -e DISPLAY patchwork_web bash

+To reset the database before any of these commands, add `--reset` to the command line after `web` and before any other arguments.

+Any local edits to the project files made locally are immediately visible to the Docker container, and so should be picked up by the Django auto-reloader.

+For more information on Docker itself, please refer to the [Docker][ref-docker] and [docker-compose][ref-compose] documentation.

 ## Vagrant-Based Installation

-Patchwork provides a Vagrantfile that can be used to quickly configure Patchwork in a development environment.
-Like any Vagrant VM, you can start this using the `vagrant up` command:
+Patchwork provides a Vagrant-based environment as an alternative to Docker.
+Like Docker, Vagrant can be used to quickly configure Patchwork in a development environment.
+To configure Patchwork using Vagrant:

+1. Install [**Vagrant**][ref-vagrant]
+2. Run `vagrant up` from the project directory:

-    $ cd patchwork  # the path to the repo you cloned above
+        $ cd patchwork
         $ vagrant up

 Once stacked, follow the on-screen instructions.
-For more information on Vagrant itself, please refer to the [Vagrant documentation](ref-vagrant).
+For more information on Vagrant itself, please refer to the [Vagrant documentation][ref-vagrant].

 ## Manual Installation

-Manual installation can be used where Vagrant is not possible, or not desired.
+Manual installation can be used where use of Docker or Vagrant is not possible or desired.

 ### Install Required Packages